TonyisHero01/Bachelor_thesis/README.md

 $ composer install
 ```
 In PostgreSQL:
-Create database eshop_cms and assign it to the user:
+Create database eshop_bms and assign it to the user:
 ```
 CREATE DATABASE your_dbname;
 GRANT ALL PRIVILEGES ON DATABASE your_dbname TO your_username;